 - Do a Roth IRA conversion.

 Once the money is in the Roth IRA, it will accumulate investment earnings on a tax-deferred basis.
-If you do not take distributions from the Roth IRA until you are at least 59 ½ years old, and at least five years have passed from the date of year of the conversion, you will be able to take those distributions on a tax-free basis.
+If you don’t take distributions from the Roth IRA until you’re at least 59 ½ years old, and at least five years have passed from the date of the year of the conversion, you will be able to take those distributions on a tax-free basis.